Green Bin and Green Cart organics programs

 ~ Back to top of page~

-Managing pet waste in your homeIf you receive our curbside green bin service, you can add pet waste (including animal droppings and kitty litter) to your green bin.
-To ensure the health and safety of your collection driver, pet waste must be wrapped.
-Please:
+Pet waste including animal droppings and kitty litter can be added to your green bin.
+To ensure the health and safety of your collection staff, please:

 ~ Back to top of page~